Maintaining your house and garden

 If your service qualifies you for help, the Veterans’ Independence Programme pays for the upkeep of your house and garden if you cannot get other government help.
 Gardening services are provided by companies contracted by Veterans’ Affairs.

 Contact Veterans’ Affairs to talk to a case manager about what you need.

 There is some government help to maintain your house that is available to all New Zealanders.

 Help with essential furniture, bedding or appliances

-If you're on a low income and don't have enough money to buy bedding, essential furniture or whiteware, eg a washing machine or fridge, talk to Work and Income about applying for financial help.
+If you’re on a low income and do not have enough money to buy bedding, essential furniture or whiteware, eg a washing machine or fridge, talk to Work and Income about applying for financial help.
 The type of payment they offer you depends on your personal situation.

 You normally have to pay this money back to Work and Income.
 As a guide, you can apply for up to $200 in any 12-month period.